Can I do an MBA after a Diploma?

 PGDM (Post Graduate Diploma in Management) programs are industry-oriented and considered equivalent to an MBA if pursued from AICTE-approved institutions.
 Note that just like an MBA, a PGDM course also requires a bachelor's degree first.

-Eligibility for PGDM After Diploma
+Eligibility for PGDM After Diploma:

-- A bachelor’s degree (10+2+3) is mandatory
+- A bachelor’s degree (10+2+3) is mandatory.

-- Some institutes allow diploma holders with work experience
+- Some institutes allow diploma holders with work experience.

 List of PGDM Specializations in India